 These issues are life-threatening in lupus patients.
 She went to a Chicago hospital for treatment.
 However, the doctor did not do any neurological testing as he should have with a patient of her medical background.
 The physician merely screened her and discharged her.
 The woman was still in pain and went to another hospital the following day.

 That facility adequately diagnosed and treated her, but it was too late.
 She died because of the delayed diagnosis and treatment.
 Lawyers for the woman’s estate brought a wrongful death action for this malpractice.
 The plaintiffs recovered $5 million in the settlement.

 Avoiding Late Diagnosis

 Although it is not your responsibility as a patient, it helps to be proactive in managing your health records.
-If you have more than one doctor, it is good to have a copy of your medical records to bring to every appointment.
+If you have more than one doctor, bringing a copy of your medical records to every appointment is good.

 Hire an Experienced Medical Malpractice Attorney for Your Delayed Diagnosis Civil Lawsuit

-Call 888-424-5757 to schedule a free case evaluation or use the contact form to find personal injury lawyers from our law office that can help you with your lawsuit.
-An experienced attorney will provide a free consultation to discuss your potential delay in the diagnosis case.
+Call 888-424-5757 to schedule a free case evaluation, or use the contact form to find personal injury lawyers from our law office that can help you with your lawsuit.
+Our experienced attorney will provide a free consultation to discuss your potential delay in the diagnosis case.

 - NIH – Challenges and Solutions for Late Diagnosis

 - JHM – Diagnostic Errors More Prevalent Than Medication Mistakes